 Every business situation is different, and not all of these reasons will apply to all businesses.
 But if only one of the reasons below matches your situation, having a professional registered agent may be the best choice for your corporation or LLC.

 - You need to spend your time and attention building your business.
 Compliance requirements can be both time- and labor-intensive, often requiring the completion of lengthy and sometimes confusing forms using information from various sources.
 Many business owners prefer to have an outside source deal with the minutia of compliance so they can focus on building and running their business.
 Some corporate service companies cannot only provide the registered agent but can assist in other compliance tasks.

 - You want to avoid the risk of non-compliance.
-Compliance matters are not likely to be your area of expertise, or interest.
+Compliance matters are not likely to be your area of expertise.
 BizFilings' expertise is in compliance and we are intimately familiar with state and federal regulations and deadlines.
 As your compliance partner, BizFilings will help you stay in compliance, avoid unnecessary state penalty fees, and maintain your company's good standing in your state of formation and/or qualification.

 Not all registered agent service providers are created equal, nor do registered agent providers offer the same level or quality of service.
 When choosing a professional registered agent, look for a company with a long history of providing compliance services to companies of all sizes, and one operating its own nationwide network of offices, thereby providing compliance expertise in all states.